 The first chapter of this book, why typography matters, explains what typography is and why you should care.

 The next three chapters cover typographic rules.
 Type composition covers the symbols and characters available on the keyboard.
 Text formatting covers the appearance of characters and text, including a selection of font recommendations.
 Page layout covers the broader issues that surface when putting documents together.
 In each chapter, rather than grouping the rules into topics and subtopics, I’ve sequenced them roughly in order of difficulty, and grouped them into basic and advanced sets.

 The last chapter, sample documents, brings everything together by working through before-and-after examples of common legal documents.

 Use this book however you like.
 Some will want to learn everything in type composition before moving on to text formatting.
 Others will want to master the basic rules in each chapter before trying the advanced rules.
-Others will want to open the book only when a specific typographic issue arises.
+Others will want to open the book only when a specific typographic question arises.

 The typographic rules in this book aren’t limited to particular software.
 You can apply them in just about any typesetting program.

 I’ve included specific tips forsix common word processors: Microsoft Word 2010, 2013, and 2016 (for Windows); Microsoft Word 2011 and 2016 (for Mac OS); and Corel WordPerfect (for Windows).
 Tips for Word apply to all versions unless specified.